yuweichang1990/amaze/.clinerules/README.md

 > **"Explore with intelligence, document incrementally, understand completely."**

-FrontierExplorer transforms code comprehension from a rigid, time-consuming process into an intelligent, adaptive exploration experience.
+Versa transforms code comprehension from a rigid, time-consuming process into an intelligent, adaptive exploration experience.
 Through AI agent coordination and sophisticated memory management, it maximizes understanding efficiency while maintaining human oversight and control.